ALERT / FEBRUARY 5, 2026

 Currently, employers with 250 or more employees are required to report annually on their gender pay gaps, but there is no legal obligation for employers to create or publish an action plan to address such gaps (though many employers already do, and employers are encouraged by the government to do so).

-The Bill introduces a new requirement that employers with 250 or more employees must publish action plans for closing their gender pay gaps.
+The Act introduces a new requirement that employers with 250 or more employees must publish “equality action plans” for closing their gender pay gaps.
+Additional details on the requirements for such plans are expected to be set out in further regulations.
+This change is expected to be introduced on a voluntary basis in April 2026, before coming into force in 2027.

-It also introduces a new requirement for employers which use outsourced contract workers, to identify the suppliers or employers of these workers (e.g. staffing company, employment agency, etc.) when publishing their gender pay reports, though they will not need to go as far as to include contract workers in their pay gap calculations.
+The Act also introduces a new requirement for employers which use outsourced contract workers, to identify the suppliers or employers of these workers (e.g., staffing company, employment agency, etc.) when publishing their gender pay reports, though they will not need to go as far as to include contract workers in their pay gap calculations.
+Implementation of this requirement will depend on timelines for broader changes related to pay gap reporting, in the upcoming Equality (Race & Disability) Bill (not yet published).

-The Bill represents a balance between employer and employee interests.
-Many of the most-publicized measures aim to improve the position for people on casual and low paid contracts, and others will be important for people looking to change jobs while starting a family.
-The bigger changes detailed above for most employers, however, are around unfair dismissal, flexible working, fire and re-hire and zero hours contracts.
+The Act represents a balance between employer and employee interests.
+Many of the most-publicized measures focus on strengthening protections for individuals on casual and low-paid contracts, while others will be important for individuals seeking to change jobs while starting a family.
+For most employers, however, the most consequential reforms are those relating to unfair dismissal, flexible working, and zero hours contracts.

 Employment Rights Bill - UK Parliament (opens a new window)